Tinea versicolor is a fungal infection of the topmost layer of the skin that causes scaly, discolored patches.

 Dalili za Tinea Versicolor

 Tinea versicolor causes many tan, brown, salmon, or white scaly patches to appear on the trunk, neck, abdomen, and occasionally the face.
-The patches may join to form larger patches.
+The patches may merge to become larger.
 The patches do not tan, so in summer, when the surrounding skin tans, the patches may become obvious.
 People with naturally dark skin may notice lighter patches.
 People with naturally fair skin may develop darker or lighter patches.

 Tinea versicolor usually does not cause other symptoms.